hannobraun/caterpillar/daily.md

 I've never been shy to throw away any of those prototypes to just start fresh with a new approach.

-I'm doing again a similar thing again, with this new format.
+I'm doing a similar thing again, with this new format.
 Start small and, more importantly, get started.
 Then learn, correct, or abandon.
 Whatever turns out to be appropriate.

 ## 2024-04-07